 Cashless society, though, is presented as futuristic progress rather than past history, a fashionable motif of futurists, entrepreneurs and innovation gurus.
 Nevertheless, while there are real trends in behaviour and tastes to be spotted in society, there are also trends in behaviour and taste among trend-spotters.
-They are paid to fixate upon change and so have an incentive to hype minor shifts into ‘end of history’ deaths, births and revolutions.
+They are paid to fixate upon change and have the incentive to hype minor shifts into ‘end of history’ deaths, births and revolutions.
 Innovation communities are always at risk of losing touch within an echo chamber of buzzwords, amplifying one another’s speculations into concrete future certainties.
-These prediction factories always produce the same two unprovable sentences: “In the future we will… ” and “In the future we will no longer… “.
-Thus, in the future we will all use digital payments.
-In the future we will no longer use cash.
+These prediction factories always produce the same two unprovable sentences: “In the future we will… ” and “In the future, we will no longer… “.
+Thus, in the future, we will all use digital payments.
+In the future, we will no longer use cash.

-This is the utopia presented by the growing digital payments industry, which wishes to turn the perpetual mirage of cashless society into a self-fulfilling prophecy.
-Indeed, a key trick to promoting your interests is to speak of them as obvious inevitabilities that are already under way.
+This is the utopia presented by the growing digital payments industry, which wishes to turn the perpetual mirage of a cashless society into a self-fulfilling prophecy.
+Indeed, a key trick to promoting your interests is to speak of them as obvious inevitabilities already underway.
 It makes others feel silly for not recognising the apparently obvious change.

-To create a trend you should also present it as something that other people demand.
+To create a trend, you should also present it as something others demand.
 A sentence like “All over the world, people are switching to digital payments” is not there to describe what other people want.
-It’s there to tell you what you should want by making you feel out of sync with them.
+It’s there to tell you what you should want by making you feel in sync with them.
 Here’s fintech investor Rich Ricci invoking the spectre of millennials, with their strange moral power to define the future.
-They are repulsed by the revolting physicality of cash, and feel all warm towards fintech gadgets.
+They are repulsed by the revolting physicality of cash and feel all warm towards fintech gadgets.
 But these are not, on the whole, real people.
-They are a weapon in the arsenal of marketing departments used to make older people feel prehistoric.
+They are a weapon in the arsenal of marketing departments to make older people feel prehistoric.
 We’re not pushing this.
 We’re just responding to what the new generation demands.

-So, good luck to you if you find yourself with only sporadic appearances in the official books of state, if you are a rural migrant without a recorded birthdate, identifiable parents, or an ID number.
-Sorry if you lack markers of stability, if you are a rogue traveller without permanent address, phone number or email.
-Apologies if you have no symbols of status, if you’re an informal economy hustler with no assets and low, inconsistent income.
+So, good luck if you find yourself with only sporadic appearances in the official books of state, if you are a rural migrant without a recorded birthdate, identifiable parents, or an ID number.
+Sorry if you lack markers of stability if you are a rogue traveller without a permanent address, phone number or email.
+Apologies if you have no status symbols or are an informal economy hustler with no assets and low, inconsistent income.
 Condolences if you have no official stamps of approval from gatekeeper bodies, like university certificates or records of employment at a formal company.
 Goodbye if you have a poor record of engagements with recognised institutions, like a criminal record or a record of missed payments.

 This is no small problem.
 The World Bank estimates that there are two billion adults without bank accounts, and even those who do have them still often rely upon the informal flexibility of cash for everyday transactions.
 These are people bearing indelible markers of being incompatible with formal institutional space.
 They are often too unprofitable for banks to justify the expense of setting them up with accounts.
 This is the shadow economy, invisible to our systems.

-It’s also true that at London fintech gatherings the excited visions of cashless society now occasionally come with a disclaimer that we should think about the power granted to those who control the system.
-Not only can payments intermediaries see every time you buy access to a porn site, but they have the ability to censor your transactions, like Visa, PayPal and MasterCard attempting to choke WikiLeaksby refusing to process people’s donations.
-We could imagine some harsh sci-fi scenario in which a theocratic regime issues decrees to payments processors to block anyone buying books deemed sexually deviant.
+It’s also true that at London fintech gatherings, the exciting visions of a cashless society occasionally come with a disclaimer that we should think about the power granted to those who control the system.
+Not only can payment intermediaries see every time you buy access to a porn site, but they have the ability to censor your transactions, like Visa, PayPal and MasterCard attempting to choke WikiLeaksby refusing to process people’s donations.
+We could imagine some harsh sci-fi scenario in which a theocratic regime issues decrees to payment processors to block anyone buying books deemed sexually deviant.
 Such decrees could be automatically enforced via code, with subroutines remotely triggering smart locks to place the offending miscreant under house arrest while automatically deducting a fine from their account.

-Such automated dystopias should ideally be avoided, so a dose of paranoia about digital payments systems is a healthy impulse, even if it might be unwarranted.
+Such automated dystopias should ideally be avoided, so a dose of paranoia about digital payment systems is a healthy impulse, even if it might be unwarranted.

 But that isn’t really the point.
-What’s more important to Ancilla and me is the looming sense of an external watcher that ‘assists’, ‘guides’ or ‘helps’ you in your life, tracking and logging your moves in order to influence you.
+What’s more important to Ancilla and me is the looming sense of an external watcher that ‘assists’, ‘guides’ or ‘helps’ you in your life, tracking and logging your moves to influence you.
 The watcher is not a single entity.
-It’s a collective array being incrementally built in stages by startups and companies around the world as we speak.
+It’s a collective array being incrementally built in stages by startups and companies worldwide as we speak.
 We feel it seeping deeper into our lives, a mesh of connected devices, cookies and sensors.
-Whether we visualise it as the benevolent eyes of a parent, or the menacing eyes of a tyrant doesn’t matter.
-The point is that the eyes have the potential to monitor you, all the time.
+Whether we visualise it as the benevolent eyes of a parent or the menacing eyes of a tyrant doesn’t matter.
+The point is that the eyes have the potential to monitor you all the time.

-The proclaimed Death of Cash is thus an episode in the broader drama that is the Death of Privacy, the death of breathing room, and the death of informal, non-measured, unaccounted-for behaviour.
-Every action you take must forever be attached to your digital persona, dragging with it a data trail extending back to the day you were born.
-We face creating an entire generation of people who do not know what it feels like to not be monitored.
+The proclaimed Death of Cash is thus an episode in the broader drama that is the Death of Privacy, the death of the breathing room, and the death of informal, non-measured, unaccounted-for behaviour.
+Every action you take must forever be attached to your digital persona, dragging a data trail extending back to the day you were born.
+We face creating an entire generation of people who do not know what it feels like not to be monitored.

 For many economists, the War on Cash will be resolved by their favourite mystical demigod, the market.
-This guiding force prevails when utility-maximising producers and consumers go around making rational choices with perfect information about their options, and with total freedom to choose whether or not to exercise those options.
-If digital payment transaction costs are lower, then cash will rightly die.
+This guiding force prevails when utility-maximising producers and consumers make rational choices with perfect information about their options and total freedom to choose whether or not to exercise them.
+If digital payment transaction costs are lower, then the cash will rightly die.

 Unlike a battle fought using violence, hegemony is the assertion of power by getting people to believe in it, to see it as inevitable, unassailable and normal.
 Visa’s four-year plan is one such exercise, and once we’ve internalised it, we’ll choose to build their power.
 We’ll feel strangely comforted by the MasterCard billboard endorsed by the Mayor of London.
 We’ll find ourselves downloading ApplePay like a dazed child accepting a gift.

 So, let’s prepare for the War on Cash.
-Remember, this is not about romanticising the £10 notes with the Queen on them.
-This is about maintaining alternatives to the stifling hygiene of the digital panopticon being constructed to serve the needs of profit-maximising, cost-minimising, customer-monitoring, control-seeking, behaviour-predicting commercial bureaucrats.
+Remember, this is not about romanticising the £10 notes with the Queen.
+This is about maintaining alternatives to the stifling hygiene of the digital panopticon being constructed to serve the needs of profit-maximising, cost-minimising, customer-monitoring, control-seeking, and behaviour-predicting commercial bureaucrats.
 And fear not, the Germans are onside, along with the criminals, the homeless, the street-side buskers and an army of people whose lives will never get a five-star rating on a mainstream reputation scoring system.
-We will forge alliances with purveyors of non-bank alternative currency systems; and yes, we will maintain the option to use our payment cards.
+We will forge alliances with purveyors of non-bank alternative currency systems and maintain the option to use our payment cards.
 Because what we fight for is precisely that.
 The option.